-Seitan is a popular soy-based food often used as a meat replacement in vegan and vegetarian dishes.
+Seitan is a popular wheat-based food often used as a meat replacement in vegan and vegetarian dishes.
 But is seitan healthy?
 How do you make it?
 Where does it come from?
 Totally Vegan Buzz brings you the definitive guide to seitan.

 What is seitan?